When you notice the coldness in your home disappearing, it may be time to install a humidifier. Perhaps you can’t sleep well, or your throat is sore.

 Nosebleeds are a symptom of a condition called a sinus infection.
 This condition is caused by a buildup of mucus, which blocks the sinuses and leads to diminished blood flow.[3]

-It is important to note that there’s a lot of changes in your pet’s behavior due to the changing weather.[5]
+It is important to note that there can be a lot of changes in your pet’s behavior due to the changing weather.[4]

 Some animals might feel more uncomfortable in dry and hot environments.
-Animals can also become susceptible to changes in their airways, and in extreme cases, this could lead to inhaling problems.
+Animals can also become susceptible to changes in their airways, and in extreme cases, this could lead to respiratory problems.

-It is crucial to not only look out for behavioral, but also for any medical complications related to these.
+It is crucial to not only look out for behavioral changes but also for any medical complications related to these changes.

 Using Your Furnace Constantly

-The time of year is a significant factor in determining whether you require this.
+The time of year is a significant factor in determining whether you need a humidifier.
 You will likely remove a lot of moisture from the air as you heat your home with a heater during the colder months.
 Conditions in your house can often lead to this problem, with a lack of ventilation being a major factor.

 According to the EPA, your home should have a humidity rate between 30 and 50 percent.[6]